Carol Antonio Altamirano

 Carol Antonio Altamirano (born 13 December 1963) is a Mexican politician and lawyer.
 He was previously affiliated with the Party of the Democratic Revolution (PRD) but has since aligned with the National Regeneration Movement (Morena).

 Carol Antonio Altamirano was born in Asunción Ixtaltepec, Oaxaca, on 13 December 1963.
+He served as the municipal president of his home town in 2008–2010 and in the Congress of Oaxaca in 2010–2012 and 2016–2018.

 He has been elected to the Chamber of Deputies to represent the fifth district of Oaxaca on four occasions: